Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

 Recover your Wallet
 ===================

-In case you get a new device or need to restore your existing device, you can recover your identities, accounts, and keys with the secret recovery phrase you wrote down during wallet setup.
+In case you get a new device or need to restore your existing device, you can recover your identities, accounts, and keys with the seed phrase you wrote down during wallet setup.

 ..
 Note::